oslabs-beta/kQ/README.md

   fromBeginning: true,
 });

-trackConsumer(consumer); // Invoke kafkaQ's trackConsumer method with your consumer as the argument
+trackConsumer(consumer); // Invoke kQ's trackConsumer method with your consumer as the argument

 await consumer.run({
   eachMessage: async (result) => {